Vauxoo/addons-vauxoo/README.md

 Repositories which we depend from.
 ---

 Read the repo_dependencies.txt file for more information.
+TODO:

 Python Libraries which we depend from.
 ---